shakacode/react_on_rails/docs/additional-reading/heroku-deployment.md

       Rake::Task["react_on_rails:assets:delete_broken_symlinks"].invoke
     end
 ```

+For an example of how to do this, see the [dummy app](https://github.com/shakacode/react_on_rails/blob/master/spec/dummy/lib/tasks/assets.rake).

 ## Caching Node Modules
 By default Heroku will cache the root `node_modules` directory between deploys but since we're installing in `client/node_modules` you'll need to add the following line to the `package.json` in your root directory (otherwise you'll have to sit through a full `yarn` on each deploy):